jobjo/popper/docs/tutorial.md

     Expected true but got false.
 ```

-Whenever a failing sample is encountered, the `run` function attempts to find
-a *smaller* counter example by shrinking the input.
-More on that later but
-for now you may note that it doesn't help much as all we know is that the
-proposition failed because the boolean expression evaluated to `false`.
-In
-order to actually see what expression was generated, we need to add some
+Again, in order to actually view the expression that was generated in order
+for the proposition to fail, we need to add logging:
-logging.
-The simplest way is to use the function `Sample.with_log`, as in:

 ```ocaml skip
 let test_or =